Highlights from the 2020 CHDI HD Therapeutics Conference are now here! This year’s Postcard covers HTT-lowering therapeutics, including an

 The successful applicant must comply with the reporting requirements and all other conditions and terms outlined by the Huntington Society of Canada.

-A final report that outlines the trainee’s progress and success in the Fellowship must be submitted within three months of the completion of the Fellowship.
+A final report that outlines the trainee’s progress and success in the Fellowship must be submitted within three months of the completion of the Fellowship by the Fellowship supervisor.

-- Confidential letters of reference from two (2) professors or supervisors with whom the candidate has studied or worked.
-One of the referees should be the director of the program inwhich the candidate has taken the majority of his or her training.
+- Confidential letters of reference from two (2) supervisors with whom the candidate has studied or worked.
+One of the referees should be the director of the neurology training program in which the candidate has taken the majority of his or her training.

 In addition to the foregoing, the applicant should arrange for his or her proposed supervisor to prepare the following information: